Frequently Asked Questions:

 Students with a scientific rather than an artistic background are likely to be more assisted than hindered in engaging with the program by the investigative thinking skills they will have honed earlier in their academic careers.
 However, they must be open to feedback mechanisms in place in art educational programs that may be new to them.
 Chief among these is the critique session (also called a crit), in which a student’s artwork is formally evaluated in person by a group of faculty and fellow students.
 A student presents the work, and the group responds with feedback: comments, questions, and advice.
 The goal of the crit is for the student to gain insight from a range of peers, instructors, and mentors, and benefit from the degree of objectivity a variety of opinions can bring to the highly subjective internal experience of the creative process.

 ACT offers financial aid to applicants who indicate that they would like to receive financial support.
 The aid is provided irrespective of citizenship.
 Support is provided in the form of a partial tuition award or stipend.
 Some students may receive a stipend that may be provided during their first year only.
-Current ACT graduate students are also eligible for work opportunities in the form of Teaching Assistantships or hourly positions, which cannot exceed a maximum of twenty hours a week.
+All continuing students are eligible for an increase in tuition support as part of a second-year Merit Fellowship process.
+ACT graduate students are also eligible for work opportunities in the form of Teaching Assistantships, Research Assistantships, or hourly positions at the Institute, which cannot exceed a maximum of twenty hours a week.
 Many of our students also take out educational loans.
-For more information on loans, please see MIT’s “Graduate and Professional Student Loans” page.
+For more information on loans, please see MIT’s “Graduate and Professional Student Loans” page, as well as the related financial links at the bottom of this FAQ.

 How many candidates are admitted?